edenlabllc/kodjin.cli/docs/command-auto-completion.md

 The Kodjin-cli includes a command auto-completion feature that enables you to use the **Tab** key to complete a partially entered command.

+How to activate?
+Use [generate-completions](./command-generate-completions.md) to activate auto-completion.

+!!! note "Auto-completion could be already installed"

 How it works?

 When you enter a part of the command after a `kodjin-cli` you can press **Tab** and command auto-completion either automatically completes your command or displays a suggested list of commands.